Expand All

 MIRA awardees can submit a prior approval request in writing via their AOR to the assigned grants management specialist to add human subjects research to their MIRA or to initiate "delayed onset" studies.
 Prior approval requests should contain a complete Protection of Human Subjects section as described in the current MIRA notice of funding opportunity.

-The requirement of MIRA 51% total research effort applies for the duration of the MIRA, even during a no-cost extension.
-However, for exceptional circumstances, written prior approval for the reduction in PI/PD effort below the MIRA 51% total research effort can be requested.
+The requirement of MIRA 45% total research effort applies for the duration of the MIRA, even during a no-cost extension.
+As per NOT-GM-24-054, this applies to current PDs/PIs funded through PAR-22-180 or earlier versions of this MIRA NOFO.
+Written prior approval for the reduction in PI/PD effort below the MIRA 45% total research effort can be requested for exceptional circumstances during a NCE period.
 The recipient is reminded that active awards must have a measurable level of effort.
 Written prior approval requests should be submitted at least 30 days before the effective date of the change.
 If the request is emailed, it must provide evidence of the AOR's approval; a cc to the AOR is not acceptable.